Martimiz/silverstripe-languageprefix/docs/en/index.md

 ## Installation ##
 Rename the module to 'languageprefix' and copy to the root of your site.
 Make sure the [Translatable module](https://github.com/silverstripe/silverstripe-translatable) is installed and enabled on your website.
-Then add the following to your _config.php (enabled by default) and do a /dev/build?flush=1:

-	:::php
-	Object::add_extension('SiteTree', 'LanguagePrefix');
+The LanguagePrefix module now uses YAML for its configuration.
+Extensions are enabled by default in _config/languageprefix.yml.
+Perform ?flush=1 to enable.

 ## Create page-links in your template
 To create the proper links in your template use ** $PrefixLink ** instead of ** $Link **: